Macular degeneration: Wet AMD

 Neovascular or exudative AMD, the "wet" form of advanced AMD, causes vision loss due to abnormal blood vessel growth (choroidal neovascularization) in the choriocapillaris, through Bruch's membrane.
 It is usually, but not always, preceded by the dry form of AMD.
 The proliferation of abnormal blood vessels in the retina is stimulated by vascular endothelial growth factor (VEGF).
-Because these blood vessels are abnormal, these are also more fragile than typical blood vessels, which ultimately leads to blood and protein leakage below the macula.
+Because these blood vessels are abnormal, they are also more fragile than typical blood vessels, which ultimately leads to blood and protein leakage below the macula.
 Bleeding, leaking, and scarring from these blood vessels eventually cause irreversible damage to the photoreceptors and rapid vision loss if left untreated.

 Diagnosis

 Diagnosis of age-related macular degeneration depends on signs in the macula, not necessarily vision.
 Early diagnosis of AMD can prevent further visual deterioration and potentially improve vision.

 Diagnosis of dry (or early stage) AMD may include the following clinical examinations as well as procedures and tests: